bio-ontology-research-group/DL2Vec/Experiment/readme.md

     python pointwise_ranking.py -associations "disease and gene association file (dictionary format)" -ranking_candidate "all the genes that need to be prioritized (list format) -embedding_model "DL2vec embedding model)

 ## Paper citation
-If you use our model in any terms of academic use, please cite our paper:
+If you use our model in any terms of academic use, please cite our paper: Chen, Jun, Azza Th Althagafi, and Robert Hoehndorf.
+"Predicting candidate genes from phenotypes, functions, and anatomical site of expression."
+(2020).